sfadriaan/Omnistudio-Projects/datatable-as-related-list/README.md

 An interesting thing I picked up is that the `{records}` list does not get updated when you update a cell value in the datatable.

-Also, I added in the event listener for `rowclick` to write the row values to `Session.FIELD_NAME`, but when I update a value and press the checkmark for row level edit (or click out of the cell I just updated for cell level edit), the updated value does not get written to its designated place.
+~~Also, I added in the event listener for `rowclick` to write the row values to `Session.FIELD_NAME`, but when I update a value and press the checkmark for row level edit (or click out of the cell I just updated for cell level edit), the updated value does not get written to its designated place.~~
+UPDATE: I am now able to write the value of `{action.result.FIELD_NAME}` to a JSON property e.g. `Session.Id`.

 This lets me assume that you actually cannot commit any changes made in the datatable to the database with the datatable alone.